When Using Donor Eggs, Will My Baby Look Like Me?

 Written by Guest Author, Victoria Nino

 We invited our dear friend Victoria from @expectinganything to share her experience using donor eggs with our community.
-Many people wonder, “when using donor eggs, will my baby look like me?”
-In this blog, Victoria addresses this common fear which she has also experienced and overcome.
-In addition to her invaluable insights, Victoria also shares a wealth of knowledge about the science of epigenetics and how mothers using donor eggs influence the development of their baby through phenotypic expression.
+Many people wonder, “When using donor eggs, will my baby look like me?”
+In this blog, Victoria addresses this concern which she has personally experienced and overcome.
+In addition to her invaluable insights, Victoria shares a wealth of knowledge about the science of epigenetics and how mothers using donor eggs influence the development of their babies through phenotypic expression.
 Let’s hear from Victoria!

-If I Use Donor Eggs, Is It Possible for My Baby Look To Like Me?
+If I Use Donor Eggs, Will My Baby Look Like Me?

 So I thought.